-Then she took a Myers-Briggs personality assessment and discovered she’s an INFJ.
-Things finally clicked into place, and this new way of understanding herself inspired her to start drawing comics about introversion.
+Then she took a Myers-Briggs personality assessment and got the result INFJ, one of the eight introverted personality types.
+Finally things clicked into place, and this new way of understanding herself inspired her to begin drawing comics about introversion.

 Her advice to introverts who feel out of place in an extroverted world: “The important thing is to always stay true to yourself.
-It’s so cliché but it really is the most important part of finding what works best for you and finding the right people who will support you and bring a positive energy into your life.
+It’s so cliché, but it really is the most important part of finding what works best for you and finding the right people who will support you and bring a positive energy into your life.
 There will be tough moments, but you will come out stronger.
-Remember that you’re not alone and that this is all part of the journey.
+Remember that you’re not alone, and this is all part of the journey.
 Focus on your passions, the people you love, and what makes you happy.
 Life is too short for anything else.”